Texas-Policy-Lab/HE_childcare_etl/README.md

 # HE_childcare_etl

+## Download data

+Run the `download_data_main.R` script.
+It will take awhile to download all the data.

+Information about the data is recorded in Confluence [here](https://tpldocs.rice.edu/display/HEC/Data+v2.0).

 ## Data Management

-Run the `main_data_collection.R` script.
+Run the `manage_data_main.R` script.
 Before you will be able to run it follow the steps listed below:

 ### Geocodio API